PySean/mutools/postmutect/README.md

 - `-v`

    `--vcf_files`: A list of vcfs on the command line to combine.
+There can be as many of these as you wish.

 - `-o`